tijuks/.github/profile/README.md

 - 💬 Ask me about ..àll repos and ais , model s
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...hey silly
-- ⚡ Fun fact: ...no one live to be silly
--->